arshdeep1399/ai-legal-advisor/README.md

   - ElevenLabs speech,
   - And classic NLP tools (topic modeling, word clouds).
 - Designed to be **demo‑friendly**, with both local (full) and cloud (text‑first) modes.
-- Grateful to Prof. Tony Diana for his constant guidance throughout this project and for equipping us with the skills to achieve this milestone.
+- Grateful to Prof. Muhammad Ali Yousuf and Prof. Tony Diana for their constant guidance throughout this project and for equipping us with the skills to achieve this milestone.